-- Intentionally lengthening the time taken to reply to messages or emails, and having meetups less frequently.
+- Lengthen the time taken to reply to messages or emails, and have meet-ups less frequently.
 Reducing the intensity of communication creates the emotional capacity to give a more gracious and loving response.

-- Not conversing beyond a certain time in the evening.
+- Try not to converse beyond a certain time in the evening.
 Conversations tend to be a lot more vulnerable and filled with more raw emotions in the late hours of the night.

 2. GROWING ONE'S PHYSICAL HEALTH